mistermicheels/learning-notes/architecture-design/reference-architectures/Package-by-feature-or-component.md

 -   Divide system into features/components based on functional areas
 -   A feature/component exposes an interface for the outside world to use and hides its internals (including DB access etc.) from the rest of the codebase
-    -   In package by feature, features are separated onto the level of controllers
+    -   In package by feature, features are separated up to the level of controllers
         -   If one feature needs another, it needs to go through the controller
     -   In package by component, the separation happens below the level of controllers
         -   If one component needs to call another, there is no need to go through controllers